neurotechuoft/Workshops_2017-22/README.md

-# Intro to Neurotech: 2022
+# Intro to NeurotechUofT: 2022
 This undergraduate-level workshop series will introduce you to all the topics you'll need to get started on your own neurotech projects!
 There are **no prerequisites**—we'll be building neurotech skills from the ground up.